COMP0016-GROUP13/CareQualityDashboard/README.md

 You might also want to seed some dummy responses for the new user (note: this must be done **after** you have created users -- see the next section):

 1. Ensure you have logged in as the user you want to seed the responses for on your local server (i.e. at <localhost:3000>).
-This is needed so that the User ID is added to our database, which only happens on the first login. **You'll get an error about no matching parent ID for nested inserts if you don't do this first!**
+This is needed so that the User ID is added to our database, which only happens on the first login.
+You will also need to set the department_id attribute for this user in KeyCloak **You'll get an error about no matching parent ID for nested inserts if you don't do this first!**

-2. Run `node prisma/seedResponses.js USER_ID`, replacing `USER_ID` with the new user's ID, which you can copy from Keycloak.
+2. Run `node prisma/seedDashboards.js USER_ID`, replacing `USER_ID` with the new user's ID, which you can copy from Keycloak.

-3. Run `node prisma/seedDashboards.js USER_ID`, replacing `USER_ID` with the new user's ID, which you can copy from Keycloak.
+3. Run `node prisma/seedResponses.js USER_ID`, replacing `USER_ID` with the new user's ID, which you can copy from Keycloak.

 Now your database should have some initial fake data for the given user!